Posted on

 1. Coil stoves

-2. Smooth top stoves (glass top and induction)
+2. Smooth top stoves (which include glass top and induction)

 So, you must have magnetic cookware for induction stove use, such as cast iron, carbon, or stainless steel.
-You can also find aluminum cookware with “induction-ready” ferritic bases.
+You can also find aluminum cookware with “induction-ready” bases containing iron, like GreenPan below.

 Aside from magnetic bottoms for induction, all cookware should meet the following criteria to perform well on electric stovetops: